knative/docs/docs/bookstore/page-0.5/environment-setup.md

 ```

-**Don’t close the terminal when port-forwarding is established.** Start a new terminal to run the next command.
+**Don't close the terminal when port-forwarding is established.** Start a new terminal to run the next command.

 ???+ success "Verify"